 The Dementia, Care & Nursing Home Expo gave visitors the chance to gain further education to consolidate what they pick up in the seminars thanks to the addition of masterclasses given by everyLIFE, Learning Curve Group, and Quality Compliance Systems.
 These were buzzing hives of activity, with every visitor receiving expert led, CPD accredited education that they can immediately apply when they return to work. everyLIFE were packed out throughout the event, with visitors intently listening to every bit of advice, ready to apply the new found knowledge to their own work.
 Across their topics ranging from the evaluation of digital planning in care, how to achieve outstanding ratings with the help of technology, and an analysis on common business risks for care businesses and how to avoid them, it was easy to understand just how busy they were.
 Quality Compliance Systems held masterclasses investigating the accessible information standards, as they explored how these new standards can empower staff, deal with health inequalities, and highlight how care businesses can align to these standards.
 Achieving regulatory compliance is essential, and this need was met through the QCS masterclasses.
 Completing the programme was Learning Curve Group, as they delivered masterclasses delving into the funded training available for care professionals.
 Understanding what training is available, how to access it, and ensuring the training is given can be the difference between an outstanding delivery of care, so this masterclass was an essential addition to the event.
 The success all of these masterclasses proved just how crucial these topics are in achieving success in the industry.

 With the success of Dementia, Care & Nursing Home Expo this year, it sets the stage for an even better 2020.
 With so much positivity surrounding the seminar programme this year, Dementia, Care & Nursing Home Expo will host two new seminar halls dedicated to Dementia Care and Care Environments.
-The new Dementia Care theatre will look into all the work being done to improve the delivery of dementia care, from music and cognitive behavior therapy, training, CQC inspection and everything in between.
+The new Dementia Care theatre will look into all the work being done to improve the delivery of dementia care, from music and cognitive behaviour therapy, training, CQC inspection and everything in between.
 Care Environments will explore the upkeep of the environments where care is delivered, as well as the development of the best environments for all services users.
 With such positive feedback from the home care focus this year, coupled with a clear rise in public want for home care, Home Care Expo will be a brand new introduction to the MediWeek brand.
 Home Care Expo will be a dynamic event that will look into the discussions, initiatives, technology, products and services that can progress and reinvent the home care industry.
 For 2020 we will also be introducing Care Tech Live, this zone will exemplify how integral the use of technology is to the future of social care, acting as the intersection between Dementia, Care & Nursing Home Expo and Home Care Expo.
-These events will emanate from both Birmingham on the 17th and 18th March 2020 and London on the 15th and 16th September 2020!
-All of this will be a part of MediWeek, the UK’s largest healthcare event that brings together over 35,000 healthcare professionals over 10 world-class exhibitions and conferences, all hosted at the National Exhibition Centre in March 2020.
+This event will emanate from Birmingham on the 9th & 10th November 2020!
+All of this will be a part of MediWeek, the UK’s largest healthcare event that brings together over 35,000 healthcare professionals over 7 world-class exhibitions and conferences, all hosted at the National Exhibition Centre in March 2020.
 We cannot wait to welcome you to the biggest and best event the UK health and social care industries will have ever experienced.